llaville/box-manifest/docs/Tutorial/generate-manifest-files.md

 <!-- markdownlint-disable MD013 MD029 MD033 MD046 -->
 # Generate manifest files

-In this tutorial we will build a manifest in two formats (SBOM XML and ANSI text).
+In this tutorial we will build a manifest in two formats (SBOM XML and decorated text).

+> [!TIP]
+>
+> If you want to build immutable manifests, please specify `--immutable` option.
+>
+> On SBOM manifests, you won't have tools (with versions included), serial number and metadata timestamp.
+> It's really useful for non-regression tests.

 ## :material-numeric-1-box: Generate a SBOM XML manifest